01 HTML & CSS Primer

 Learning how to Code

 Learning to code requires internalizing the rules and methods associated with HTML and CSS.
+JavaScript will not be covered.
 You learn by coding.
 Internalize HTML and CSS by creating websites.
 Be ready to explore how to code.
 The World Wide Web is the teacher that has every answer.
 Effective web searches are a great way to understand the problems that you encounter.

-Start with the basics and try it yourself.
+Start with these basic video if you have no clue at all.
+Follow along and try it yourself.
 Take the initiative and build websites.
-The magic word is repetition.
+The magic is in the repetition.
 Your ability to problem solve with code improves with each website you build.
 The more websites you build, the better you become.

 Chat GPT and an increasing number of AI competitors are available to help you code, create pictures, write copy, etc. Get to know them and take advantage of these resources.
-But first you have to be familiar with the basics of HTML and CSS, or you will have difficulty integrating the code they produce.
-I want you to use AI to help create websites that go beyond what you can code on your own.
+But be familiar with the basics of HTML and CSS, or you will have difficulty integrating the code they produce.
+For that reason, hold off from using AI to code the website for you until the second half of the course.
+Then you AI to help create websites that go beyond what you can code on your own, but do not be surprised if the results are generic.
 Your websites need to stand out, to be different from other websites, to reflect who you really are, and catch the attention you deserve.
-To need to learn how to hand code to make that unique and special website.
+AI will not do that, or at best help you once you have helped yourself.
+You need to learn how to hand code to make that unique and special website.

 Other programs don’t require that you know any HTML or CSS, and provide an InDesign-like interface experience.
-I’ve had students use Webflow, for example, and the websites looked professional, but do not necessarily stand out.
+I’ve had students use Webflow.
+The websites look professional but generic.
 The time it takes to learn such a program is better spent learning how to code.
 It provides you with more flexibility in the end, to create something that stands out.

 Plagiarism

 You are free to use any and all artificial intelligence and other web and code services to create your work.
-You can beg, borrow, and steal, just let me in on it, and be able to defend it, if I ask questions.
+You can beg, borrow, and steal, just let me in on it by including your sources on your landing page, and be able to defend it, if I ask questions.
 By that I mean that you understand what the code is and what it is doing.
 The one requirement, if you use outside help, that you document where your code comes from.
 I will consider it plagiarism if you don’t, which can result in a) failure of the assignment or b) failure of the course, with multiple instances leading to possible suspension or even being expelled from the school.
 This is from the The New School Academic Honesty And Integrity Policy, so don’t pass off as yours what someone else created.

 Document everything that you have not directly created and let me know what services you have used, etc. There is a place in the landing page for you to do that.
 Most every service can be traced back in the structure of the code, but I prefer to know ahead of time where everything came from, rather than having to figure it out.
 That makes it easier for me to evaluate you on the basis of the code you write, and not the code you did not write.